 The second, Cutthroat Lake Trail is only another 10 or so minutes from Rainy Lake and it is on the left side of the highway, shortly after descending from Washington Pass, and not too far beyond the Horseshoe Corner.

-Cutthroat Lake Trail measures out to 3.8 miles round trip, almost 4 miles total.
+Cutthroat Lake Trailhead measures out to 3.8 miles round trip, almost 4 miles total.
 This gives the hiker only a rough 2-mile jaunt from the trailhead to the high country, tucked away lake.
 Along this trail, the hiker only gains about 400 feet of elevation over 2 miles.
-This makes it easy for people to access and does not limit hikers based on their abilities and physical health.
+This makes it an easy hike for people to access and does not limit hikers based on their abilities and physical health.
 It is relatively flat and is dog friendly.
 Depending on the time of year, there might be waterways to cross through from the winter snow melt, so bring an extra pair of socks, something that is a good idea no matter the trail you are on.
 The lake however is NOT the end all sight of the trail.
 The entire trail is encompassed with towering mountain peaks, sturdy and tall evergreen trees and rocky outcroppings.
-The area is filled with wildlife, and if one so desires one can shoot off the lake trail and climb to the crest of Cutthroat Pass, entangling the explorer into a whole new set of trails and adventures.
+The area is filled with wildlife, and if one so desires one can shoot off the lake trail and climb to the crest of Cutthroat Pass, entangling the explorer into a whole new set of green trails and adventures.

 Side note: The North Cascades Highway is closed for the winter season between mileposts 130 and 177.
 It typically closes around Thanksgiving Day and reopens near Memorial Day.
 During the winter season however, it is open for winter recreation if that is a way you want to explore the State Route 20 landscape during the winter months.
 Otherwise, plan your next trip before or after those dates!